cabrerac/cities-board/README.md

 Cities-Board was developed on top of the Eclipse Modelling Framework (EMF).
 Please install Eclipse following the next steps:

-1. Please download the latest version of the [Eclipse Installer](https://www.eclipse.org/downloads/packages/installer).
+1. Download the latest version of the [Eclipse Installer](https://www.eclipse.org/downloads/packages/installer).
 2. Open the installer and select the Eclipse Modelling Tools package.
 3. Click on Install.